 Photo Credit: Iron + Honey Photography

-It's been a minute since I've blogged but I wanted to get back at it in a big way.
-I'm starting a new blog series called "The Entrepreneur Life" because I have received so many inquiries about leaving a job you hate and following your passions (for more on how I did that, head over to my "About" page here).
-I hope you learn something from my musings about following your passions and turning them into a lifelong career.
+If you've been following along, you know I started a blog series recently called "The Entrepreneur Life" because I have received so many inquiries about how I quit my lawyer job to follow my jewelry passion (for more on that, head over to my "About" page here).
+It is my hope that sharing my journey will help others navigate a negative situation, career, or life circumstance.
 At the bottom of each post, I'll include some practical steps and "how to's."